git-pull/tao-of-tmux/manuscript/10-technical-stuff.md

 variety of unix-like systems, [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) and some cool C tricks are used.

+## Build system

+When building from source or porting tmux to a new system, you will encounter autotools.
+If this sounds complicated, do not get overwhelmed or feel you need to understand this in one sitting.
+Autotools exists to abstract the painful parts of finding libraries and checking if certain capabilities exist on a system.
+It's solving a complicated problem, because the source code needs to be able to build on a plethora of operating systems and individualized environments where all of them can be a little different.

+I> ### Gimme more autotools
+I> For tutorials I highly recommend [Alexandre Duret-Lutz' Autotools introduction](https://www.lrde.epita.fr/~adl/autotools.html)

 The files that make up the project build system are in [`configure.ac`](https://github.com/tmux/tmux/blob/master/configure.ac), [`Makefile.am`](https://github.com/tmux/tmux/blob/master/Makefile.am), and the [preprocessor directives](https://en.wikipedia.org/wiki/C_preprocessor#Conditional_compilation)